YorkshireKev/kevssite.com-jekyll-version/_posts/2009-04-21-using-vi-as-a-hex-editor.md

   - hex
   - vi
 ---
 Sometimes I find it useful to switch to hex mode when editing a file in vi.
-The command for switching is not very obvious so thought I'd share&#8230;
+The command for switching is not very obvious so thought I'd share...

-So, open a file in vi as usual, hit escape and type:
+So, open a file in vi as usual.
+To switch into hex mode hit escape and type:
 {% highlight bash %}
-`:%!xxd` to switch into hex mode
+:%!xxd
 {% endhighlight %}

-And when your done hit escape again and type:
+And when your done and want to exit from hex mode hit escape again and type:
 {% highlight bash %}
-`:%!xxd -r` to exit from hex mode.
+:%!xxd -r
 {% endhighlight %}

 Okay, so this isn't actaully switching to vi's 'hex mode'; vi doesn't have one.
 What the above actually does is to stream vi's buffer through the external program 'xxd'.